Caer Gai

 Caer Gai (also Caer-gai) is a Grade II listed Roman fort in the district of Penllyn, Gwynedd, Wales, UK.
-It is located about 1 mile or 1.6 km north of the village of Llanuwchllyn, and the same distance west of Lake Bala.
+It is located about 1 mile or 1.6 km north of the village of Llanuwchllyn, and the same distance west of Llyn Tegid (Lake Bala).

 Toponym

 The fort's Roman name is unknown.
 During the medieval period, the site became associated with the legendary hero Cai, son of Cynyr (Sir Kay is a character in Arthurian literature).
 The fort is mentioned as Cai's home in the work of the Bards of the Nobility (Beirdd yr Uchelwyr).
 Other Medieval Welsh stories that mention the fort include Culhwch and Olwen and Three Welsh Romances.